9 January 2019 / Blog

 When most people think of diamonds, an image of a shining transparent gem comes to mind.
-This is because colorless diamonds (also known as white diamonds) are the most common type of diamond out there.
-A structurally and chemically flawless diamonds are completely transparent and colorless.
+This is because colorless or white diamonds are the most common type of diamond out there.
+Structurally and chemically flawless diamonds are completely transparent and colorless.

-The word ¨flawless, ¨ however, is a bit of a misnomer.
-Chemical imperfects and structural flaws can give diamonds a wide array of beautiful colorsand in fact, many colored diamonds are actually far rarer and more valuable than their ¨flawless¨ counterparts.
-Colored diamonds come in gray, yellow, blue, orange, green, red, pink, purple, brown, and black.
+Howevers, diamonds are not completely flawless, and that’s a good thing.
+Chemical imperfects and structural flaws can give diamonds a wide array of beautiful colors, and in fact, many colored diamonds are actually far rarer and more valuable than their ¨flawless¨ counterparts.
+Colored diamonds come in all colors of rainbow, including yellow, blue, orange, green, red, pink, purple, brown, gray, and black.